 - You will need a matching screw drive.

 - Remove the fan cover.
-Juggle up the retainer clips and you will find its easy.
-Mostly you will have to press the 2 wires at two ends and take it out
+Juggle up the retainer clips and you will find it easy.
+Mostly you will have to press the 2 wires at two ends and take them out

 - Take out the single screw.
 Mostly fan is mounted on a metallic plat and is held with a single screw.

 - Unplug the fan.